abcxyz/abc/t/rest_server/README.md

     github.com/abcxyz/abc.git//t/rest_server/workflows
     ```

-    Optionally, add the `--input="subfolder=[subfolder]"` flag for code and deployments to specify render locations.

-    The `code_subfolder` and `deployments_subfolder` inputs for rendering workflows are unnecessary if `subfolder` was not specified.

-    See subdirectory READMEs for more details.

 1. Follow the steps in the rendered README.md to run the server.

+1. Optionally, render the CI/CD workflows as well (see subfolder README for more details).